pubnub/kotlin/blackberry/README.md

 Please reference the demo app source code for examples of supercharging your Blackberry app with PubNub!

+## Video Walkthrough
+Checkout the [video walkthrough](https://vimeo.com/70973189) before proceeding to get an idea of how it works.

 ## Hello PubNub Demo App HOWTO

 Follow this HOWTO step-by-step to setup the demo PubNub app for Blackberry from within Eclipse.